 Throughout your application it is important that you give examples of your own activities in detail.
 Please avoid lengthy descriptions of an aspect of the work of your group, department or institution/employer, but provide a full description of your own activities, knowledge, experience etc. The assessors will always be looking for much more "I" and less "we".
 You can demonstrate knowledge and understanding, for example, by including a description of the underlying principle of a test, a particular reagent or calibration of an assay.
 Though you might refer to the same project or task in successive sections of your application, choose (if possible) a different facet of your work.
 This gives you the best chance of success, from a submission that contains a wide diversity of evidence for the assessors.

-A) Application of knowledge and understanding

-A1: Demonstrate how you use knowledge, experience, skills and broader scientific understanding to optimise the application of existing and emerging science and technology

-Additional Information

-You should provide sufficient detail here to show your deep understanding of your specialist scientific subject and how you have applied it.
-Further to this, include any examples of where your broader scientific understanding is applied to your area of practice.

-- Writing and presenting internal papers, reports or standards - Conducting appropriate research to facilitate design and development of scientific processes - Writing primary journal articles and patents

-A2: Exercise sound judgement and understand principles of uncertainty in complex and unpredictable situations

-This competence is asking you to identify and be aware of the limit of your own knowledge and professional competence, to demonstrate an ability to manage your own strengths and weaknesses and to recognise the level of risk attached to your action.

-- When you have reacted and dealt with an unexpected outcome - When you have approached a piece of work or project flexibly and in a novel or different way, or reacted to an unexpected outcome

-A3: Demonstrate critical evaluation

-of relevant scientific information and

-concepts to propose solutions to

-problems

-Assessors need to see an explanation of how you select the best methodology, subsequent data analysis, evaluations and conclusions you draw and how you overcome any barriers or issues.
+A) Application of knowledge and understanding Additional Information Use specialist experiential knowledge and broader scientific understanding to optimise the application of existing and emerging science and technology.
+Assessors need to see an explanation of how you have shown your specialist practical knowledge and how you have applied it, as well as examples of where your broader scientific understanding is applied to your area of practice.
+Answers could illustrate by example: How you write and present internal papers, reports or standings; How you carry out appropriate research to facilitate design and development of scientific processes.
+Exercise sound judgement in the absence of complete information and in complex or unpredictable situations.
+Assessors need to see an explanation of your experimental work / managing work of others and the solutions arising from your collection, analysis and evaluation of data.
+Answers could illustrate by example: How you have approached a piece of work or project flexibly and in a novel or different way, or reacted to an unexpected outcome; How you collect, analyse and evaluate relevant data and offer possible solutions; Demonstrate critical evaluation of relevant scientific information and concepts to propose solutions to problems.
+Assessors need to see an explanation of how you select the best methodology, subsequent data analysis and conclusions you draw and how you overcome any barriers or issues.

-- How you engage in experimental design and testing - How you review relevant literature, databases, manuals or designs - Statistical analysis and numerical modelling
+Answers could illustrate by examples: How you engage in experimental design and testing; How you review relevant literature, manuals or designs; How you share your findings with others.